apple/GCGC/src/notebooks/README.md

     percentile          (Expected = 100)
     line_graph          (Expected = False)

 Note: a `gc event log` is a pandas dataframe, containing labeled columns to describe fields in a recorded event, and each row representing a discerete event.
-A list of `gc event log`s are returned from the function `get_gc_event_tables()` in `read_log_file.py`, which is used to automatically parse log files.
+A list of `gc event logs` are returned from the function `get_gc_event_tables()` in `read_log_file.py`, which is used to automatically parse log files.

-`src.graphing.allocation_rate.allocation_rate()` parameters:
+`allocation_rate()` parameters:

 - **gc_event_dataframes**: `list` datatype.
-Each list entry is expected = to be a `gc event log`.
-The `gc event log`s in the list will be parsed for the columns described by the parameters `column` and `column_timing` for Y and X data respectively, after filters have been applied.
+Each list entry is expected to be a `gc event log`.
+The `gc event logs` in the list will be parsed for the columns described by the parameters `column` and `column_timing` for Y and X data respectively, after filters have been applied.

 - **group_by**: `str` datatype.
 Name of a column present in the `gc event logs`.
 If this parameter is provided, groups all repeated values from the specified column, such that every group has the same value in column '`group_by`'.
-Leaving this optional parameter as `None` then defaults to creating 1 group per `gc event log` in the `gc_event_dataframes` list.
+Leaving this optional parameter as `None` defaults to creating 1 group per `gc event log` in the `gc_event_dataframes` list.
 Examples below

       group_by = "EventName"
       group_by = "EventType"